Our Seattle-Area Jazz Community

 Reach out to Steve through the Contact tab to let him know how the how the Community is working, or how it can be improved.

 Of course, it doesn't hurt to buy Steve a Coffee (Ko-Fi) once in a while.
 The SAJM Meetup site costs him personally $600/yr, and the Steve Jones Jazz website including the Community support costs about $10-$20/mo plus Steve's time to keep it humming.
 He will surely notice and appreciate your support when you donate to the cause.
-If you want to send him a token of your support for the Community feature and for the SAJM meetup, just click the little floating "Donate" button at the bottom of the page, and thank you!
+If you want to send him a token of your support for the Community feature and for the SAJM meetup, just click the little floating "Make a Donation" button at the bottom of the page, and thank you!